iot2018wt/sprits/index.md

 SPRITS will be held as a half-day workshop, comprising a keynote and paper presentations.

-The date, keynote and program will be annouced soon on this page...
+The date, keynote and program will be announced soon on this page...

 ### Expected contributions